EvanQuan/qvim/README.md

 " screen or window.
 "   0: None
 "   1: Soft wrap
-"   2: Soft wrap with visual marker of 79 lines
+"   2: Hard wrap with visual marker of 79 lines let wrap_enabled = 1
-"   3: Hard wrap
-let wrap_enabled = 1
 " Show invisibles
 "   Render placeholders for invivisble characters, such as tabs, spaces and